The wonderful words of God.

 God doesn’t want you just informed, he wants you intimate.
-God is less concerned with how many verses you’ve learned and more so with the level of attachment you have to his Word.
-As Henry Melvill says, “There is a wide difference between strengthening the mind and storing it with information.”1 We can cram a lot of sentences and facts from God’s Word into our minds, but if we’re never considering what they really mean and how they should affect us in our daily lives, it’s all in vain.
+God is less concerned with how many verses you’ve learned and more so with the level of attachment you have to his word.
+As Henry Melvill says, “There is a wide difference between strengthening the mind and storing it with information” (148).
+We can cram a lot of sentences and facts from God’s Word into our minds, but if we’re never considering what they really mean and how they should affect us in our daily lives, it’s all in vain.

 Awe and wonder.

 Reflection on God’s words deepens our reverence and motivates our obedience.
-The more we study God’s wonderful Word the more we’ll stand to wonder at it — it’s wonder and glory grows as we grow deeper into it.
+The more we study God’s wonderful Word the more we’ll stand to wonder at it — its wonder and glory grows as we grow deeper into it.
 Even the most studied reader of the Word has to confess to how much of it remains yet unexplored.
 Without question, a constant amazement for and admiration of the Scriptures will engender a devotion to it, a devotion which will then breed yet deeper amazement.
 The heart that is redeemed treasures the good news of redemption.
 The soul that is not humbled by the wonders of the gospel will never understand its depths, but the soul that is honest with its need for the Word will hold fast to it.
 Nonetheless, when thinking and reflecting upon God’s abounding grace and pardon for sin-sick souls, we cannot help but exclaim with the psalmist, “How wonderful are your testimonies!”
-(Ps 119:129)
+(Ps.
+119:129).

-The Spirit of light.
+The Spirit of Light.

-Furthermore, we are bound to recognize that it is God himself who opens our minds to understand the things in his Word; apart from his Spirit, the gospel would remain dark to us.
-(Ps 119:130) The light of the Word moves in tandem with the light of the Spirit, and we are not made to understand the one without the other.
+Furthermore, we are bound to recognize that it is God himself who opens our minds to understand the things in his Word; apart from his Spirit, the gospel would remain dark to us (Ps.
+119:130).
+The light of the Word moves in tandem with the light of the Spirit, and we are not made to understand the one without the other.
 The Spirit and the Word together are the believer’s guide — the Spirit enlightening and quickening the Word, and the Word evidencing and manifesting the light of the Spirit.

 Think, instead, of an exhausted athlete who’s just finished his race, mouth agape, gasping for breath, desperate for water.
 In such a moment, nothing internally will quell those needs.
 Nothing in that athlete’s body, mind, or soul can quench his thirst.
 Only that which is outside of him can satisfy.
 And so it goes that the believing soul ought to never be content with that which is inside of him.
 Nothing in ourselves should take the place reserved for God.
-The heart of the Christian should ever be “seeking for larger views of the Gospel, a warmer experience of its promises, a more intense appetite for its enjoyments, and a more devoted attachment to its service.”2 And it is by continual wonderment at God’s testimonies that something beyond ordinary affection is awakened.
+The heart of the Christian should ever be “seeking for larger views of the Gospel, a warmer experience of its promises, a more intense appetite for its enjoyments, and a more devoted attachment to its service” (Bridges, 343).
+And it is by continual wonderment at God’s testimonies that something beyond ordinary affection is awakened.
 This deeper and more vigorous panting after God is stoked not by information or memorization but by news.

 Mercy and amazement.

 God the Father can only look on us as we are found in his Son.
-We are found in the light of God’s grace as we stand in the shadow of the cross — “hidden in Christ.”
-(Col 3:3) Therefore, we must ever be praying for God’s look of favor, for we cannot forget our most basic nature: a sinner needing mercy for every moment and grace for every duty.
-Apart from God’s direction and discipline, our steps would be scattered and scurried, wandering to and fro upon “every wind of doctrine.”
-(Eph 4:14) Thus the psalmist’s cry for God to order his steps and to keep them steady.
-(Ps 119:133) The Word not only cheers and encourages our way but “orders our steps,” enabling us to walk in all the ways ordained by God.
+We are found in the light of God’s grace as we stand in the shadow of the cross — “hidden in Christ” (Col. 3:3).
+Therefore, we must ever be praying for God’s look of favor, for we cannot forget our most basic nature: a sinner needing mercy for every moment and grace for every duty.
+Apart from God’s direction and discipline, our steps would be scattered and scurried, wandering to and fro upon “every wind of doctrine” (Eph.
+4:14).
+Thus the psalmist’s cry for God to order his steps and to keep them steady (Ps.
+119:133).
+The Word not only cheers and encourages our way but “orders our steps,” enabling us to walk in all the ways ordained by God.

 The luster of God’s grace.

-The psalmist prays, furthermore, for God’s face to shine upon him.
-(Ps 119:135) This is a continued cry for God’s favor and mercy upon his life.
+The psalmist prays, furthermore, for God’s face to shine upon him (Ps.
+119:135).
+This is a continued cry for God’s favor and mercy upon his life.
 As he prays for the Heavenly Father’s turning and looking, so the psalmist prays for his shining face, his smile.
-This prayer ought to be considered as one that is forward looking to the appointed time in which the Messiah would deliver God’s children from the chains of sin into the arms of grace, for it is Christ who clears the way for God’s shining face to beam upon his children once more.
+This prayer ought to be considered as one that is forward-looking to the appointed time in which the Messiah would deliver God’s children from the chains of sin into the arms of grace, for it is Christ who clears the way for God’s shining face to beam upon his children once more.

-Pleading for God’s look is a plea for God’s assurance, a blessing which can only be found by resorting to the words and testimonies of Christ who promises assurance to the feeble and strength to the weak.
+Pleading for God’s look is a plea for God’s assurance, a blessing that can only be found by resorting to the words and testimonies of Christ who promises assurance to the feeble and strength to the weak.
 By Jesus’s life, death, and resurrection, those who believe are given unobstructed views of God’s smile.
 Our righteous standing is found in the twinkle of Christ’s eyes.
 The luster of God’s grace shines through whatever cloud of sin may try to darken its rays.